Omugulugwombashe

-Battle at Omugulugwombashe
+Battle of Omugulugwombashe

 In 1966 the United Nations General Assembly revoked South Africa's mandate to govern South West Africa (now Namibia) and placed it under direct UN administration.
 South Africa refused to recognize this resolution.
 South West African People's Organization (SWAPO) at that time prepared for armed resistance and founded its armed wing, the South West African Liberation Army (SWALA) in 1962.
 Many of its erstwhile commanders were in exile but SWALA began to infiltrate the north of Namibia to establish training camps.
 Omugulugwombashe was one such training camp, established in June 1966 by SWALA commander John Ya Otto Nankudhu.
 The group under Nankudhu had just started to build defensive structures and planned to train about 90 insurgents there.

 The area in which the battle took place is forested, on the western fringes of the Cuvelai Basin.
 On 26 August 1966, eight helicopters landed troops of the South African Defence Force and South African Police to attack the guerrilla fighters at Omugulugwombashe.
 At the time of attack there were only 17 insurgents in the camp.
 It was the first armed engagement of the South African Border War, also known as the Namibian War of Independence.
 Among those SWALA fighters captured and imprisoned were: